safouaneelg/copulasimilarity/README.md

 - `--rmse`: (OPTIONAL) Compute RMSE
 - `--psnr`: (OPTIONAL) Compute PSNR
 - `--save_csm_map`: (OPTIONAL) Save the Copula-Based Similarity Map as an image file
 - `--patch_size` (OPTIONAL, DEFAULT=8): Specifies the size of the patches used in the Copula-Based Similarity (CSM) computation.
 This parameter determines the dimensions of the image patches extracted for similarity analysis.

-A smaller patch size can lead to higher accuracy in capturing fine-grained details but may increase processing time due to the larger number of patches (default set to 8)
+⚠️ warning ⚠️: A very small patch size can lead over-estimation of the similarity and may exponentially increase processing time due to the larger number of patches to be processed

 **Dynamic Comparison**